dombrant/100-days-of-code/r1-log.md

 ### R1D9 (January 12th, 2018)
 I had a busy morning, so I didn't get to do any coding today.
 I did get a chance to read a good article explaining how HTTP2/server push works.

+### R1D10 (January 13th, 2018)
+Another busy day.
+No coding unfortunately, but I did find the time to enjoy Traversy Media's [JSON Crash Course video](https://youtu.be/wI1CWzNtE-M).
+I always love watching one of his videos, and even though JSON seems like a shallow topic, it taught me a few things I didn't know before.